1 | Fort Rodney

 One of the biggest waterfalls in the area, Toraille is a natural heritage site and popular among tourists thanks to the facilities that are offered.
 It is also very easy to reach, so if you don't feel up for a challenging hike, you'll still reap the rewards of one of nature's works of art.

-This waterfall is located about a mile (approximately a kilometer and a half) to the northeast of Sulphur Springs Park.
+Found within traveling distance from Soufrière, this waterfall is located about a mile (approximately a kilometer and a half) northeast of Sulphur Springs Park.

 A town with a storied history, today Soufriere is a popular resort destination along the west coast of St. Lucia which tells its tales mainly through Mother Nature.
 Nearly all of the most important attractions exist outside waiting to explored, but those who prefer cultural spots or places with entertainment value over natural wonders won't be disappointed either.
-You'll discover several beaches to enjoy… more…
+You'll discover a large selection of… more…

-To see a larger map of this area just click here.
-Alternatively, obtain more information about attractions in Soufrière by going to this page.
+For an interactive map of this area just click here.
+Another alternative is to read further information concerning attractions in Soufrière by clicking here.

 1 | Enbas Saut Falls